ecamo19/learning_book/docs/how_to/program_in_cpp.md

 }
 ```

-Cpp has a single entry point called the main()
+Cpp has a single entry point called the main().
+The entry point execute when the user runs the program